SpinaNico/jsonable/README.md

 ### Conclusion

-If you want you can support the development by offering me a beer: [paypal](https://www.paypal.com/donate/?token=vm8zFQO-fdND2nUoQj1Qlasgv_-HBXfWnCPrQByr004Dhj5jc2AeBesdxe9AVcIiPYlezG&country.x=IT&locale.x=IT)
+If you want you can support the development by offering me a coffee: [paypal](https://www.paypal.com/donate/?token=vm8zFQO-fdND2nUoQj1Qlasgv_-HBXfWnCPrQByr004Dhj5jc2AeBesdxe9AVcIiPYlezG&country.x=IT&locale.x=IT)

-If you can't buy beer, you can always leave me a star on [github](https://github.com/SpinaNico/jsonable).
+If you can't buy coffee, you can always leave me a star on [github](https://github.com/SpinaNico/jsonable).

 thanks!